huntse/uncarved/content/articles/ocaml_finance.md

 +++
-title = "Learning Functional Programming" aliases = [ "/articles/ocaml_finance" ]
-last_modified = "2007-06-05T21:08:53Z"
+title = "Learning Functional Programming" description = "I decided to teach myself ocaml by writing a derivatives pricer" aliases = [ "/articles/ocaml_finance" ] last_modified = "2007-06-05T21:08:53Z"
 +++
-# Learning Functional Programming

-## I decided to teach myself ocaml by writing a derivatives pricer

 I have been interested in functional programming for some time, but finally decided to bite the bullet and learn properly, and that (for me